A blind person legally has the right-of-way when he is

 A blind person legally has the right-of-way when crossing the street when he is led by a guide dog or using a white or metallic cane.
 Even if the crosswalks are marked or unmarked, the traffic signals and other right-of-way rules are against him.

-‘A blind person legally has the right of way crossing the street when is’ a frequently asked question in Dmv written test.
+‘A blind person legally has the right-of-way crossing the street when is’ is a frequently asked question in DMV written test.
 Therefore, it is very important for you to know the right answer to pass your driving test and also become a safer driver.
-However, in the Dmv test, this question will be three answer choices and you have to choose the correct one out of three.
+However, in the DMV test, this question will be three answer choices and you have to choose the correct one out of three.

 Improve Your Road Signs Knowledge, Take a Free Road Signs Knowledge Test.